English-medium education: The Philippines

 The United States of America won the Philippine–American War (1898–1901), and declared the Philippines a US colony.
 US imperial rule followed.
 Mac Síomóin quotes the Filipino scholar E. San Juan who made the following comment regarding the use made by the US administration of the English language to rule his country:

 Its conquest of hegemony or consensual rule was literally accomplished through the deployment of English as the official medium of business, schooling and government.
 This pedagogical strategy was designed to cultivate an intelligencia, a middle stratum divorced from its roots in the plebeian masses, who would service the ideological apparatus of Anglo-Saxon supremacy.
 Americanization was mediated through English, sanctioned as the language of prestige and aspiration.

-English is used for instruction at the University of the Philippines.
+English is used for instruction at all Universities in The Philippines.

 Italy

 In Italy education is provided in Italian and, by law, it is mandatory until the age of 16.

 However, there are some English-medium schools which follow the International Baccalaureate Organization program (which is recognized by Italian Ministry of Education).
 Its principles refer to the idea of an international and global education, combining pedagogical principles with strict standards.

 In Italian high-schools, since 2010, some subjects can be taught in a language different from Italian (according to the concept of Content and Language Integrated Learning (CLIL) in order to strengthen the students' linguistic competences.